Getting There Galapagos & Mainland Ecuador - Travel Deals

 Ticket prices peak during the tourism highs that run from mid-June through September and December through January.

-Visitors can fly from mainland Ecuador to the Galápagos Islands and arrive at one of two airports: Isla Baltra and Isla San Cristóbal.
-Both airports receive about the same amount of air traffic, with morning flights taking off from Quito and Guayaquil.
+Visitors can fly from mainland Ecuador to the Galápagos Islands and arrive at one of two airports: Isla Baltra or Isla San Cristóbal.
+Morning flights take off from Quito and Guayaquilo and both airports in the Galápagos Islands receive about the same amount of air traffic.

-3 airlines fly to the Galápagos Islands: TAME, Avianca and LAN-Ecuador.
-Regardless of the airline, there’s a 20kg/44lb limit for checked luggage per person for flights to the Galápagos.
+Two airlines fly to the Galápagos Islands: LATAM & Avianca.
+Regardless of the airline, there is a 23kgs/50lbs limit for checked luggage per person for flights to the Galápagos and 8kgs/17lbs for carry-on baggage.